DESTA: A Framework for Safe Reinforcement Learning with Markov Games of Intervention: Experiments

 \section{Experiments}

-We performed a series of challenges to see if DESTA \textbf{1)} learns to perform \textit{ safe planning} \textbf{2)} learns to select the appropriate state to perform safe override interventions which avoids a trade-off between safety and task performance \textbf{3)} learns to use a deterministic form of control to ensure precise actions.
-In these tasks, we compared the performance of our method with state-of-the-art RL methods that tackle safe learning: PPO \citep{schulman2017Proximal}, Lagrangian PPO, TRPO \citep{pmlr-v37-schulman15}, CPO \citep{achiam2017constrained}, and WCPG \citep{tang2019worst}.
-We then compared our method against these baselines on performance benchmarks in challenging high dimensional problems within safety gym benchmarks \citep{yang2021wcsac} which simulate real-world physical environments and OpenAi's Lunar Lander.
+We performed a series of challenges to see if {DESTA} \textbf{1)} learns to perform \textit{safe planning} \textbf{2)} learns to select the appropriate state to perform safe override interventions which avoids a trade-off between safety and task performance \textbf{3)} learns to use deterministic controls to ensure precise actions.
+Here we We compared the performance of {DESTA} with leading RL methods for safe learning: {SAC}, {PPO} \citep{schulman2017Proximal}, {Lagrangian PPO}, {TRPO} \citep{pmlr-v37-schulman15}, {Lagrangian TRPO} and {CPO} \citep{achiam2017constrained}.
+We then compared {DESTA} against these baselines on performance benchmarks in challenging high dimensional problems in Frozen lake and Lunar Lander from Open AI gym \cite{brockman2016openai}.
+Further experiment details are in the Appendix.

-\textbf{Experiment 1.
-Safe Planning}: Having an individual agent that is responsible for safety enables our method learn to \textit{plan ahead} to minimise safety violations.
-In particular, it is able to learn to take actions to avoid safety violations at future states.
-To demonstrate this, we designed a T-Junction environment with two goal states.

-The environment is a T-shaped grid of three corridors.
-The agent starts at one end of the neutral corridor and must advance to the junction at the other end.
-From here it must choose to go left or right into a safe or an unsafe corridor respectively.
-They each have a reward at the far end but the unsafe corridor additionally has a safety cost.
-In our experiments, the safe goal has a reward of 50, the unsafe goal a reward of 100 and all other squares a one-shot reward of 10.
-Each square in the unsafe corridor has a 10\% chance of giving a safety cost of 100.
-Therefore, the agent must learn to forego a larger reward to stay safe, with {\fontfamily{cmss}\selectfont Safety Agent} directing it down the safe corridor.
-We compared our algorithm to {Lagrangian PPO}, {TRPO}, {Lagrangian TRPO} and {CPO}.